pkooij/IPhoneDataCapture/README.md

 App + script to read iphone ARkit position and read and send images over tcp network to python script `CaptureData.py`.
 They to visualize images and positions of recordings with Qt app.

 ## To capture trajectory data
-- Install Iphone app on your IPhone
+- Install Iphone app on your IPhone located in `ARKitStreamer` folder
 - Run: `python CaptureData.py` and press start and stop record, visualize 3d trajctory afterwards.

 ## To create 3D point cloud from 2D images (advised to run in collab for CUDA and max speed)